Choosing a system

 Warranty - What guarantees are offered?

-References - Check at least one or two references of people who own them.
+References - Check at least one or two references from people who own them.

 Compliance with Regional Plan